mrnathanvu/amazon-clone/README.md

-# E-Commerce Store
+# Endless Cart

 > https://challenge-de188.web.app/

-A functioning demo with a home page, account, products, shopping cart, checkout, payments, and order history
+- An e-commerce website demo with a home page, the ability to create an account, view order history, and an administrator backend.
+- Browse products online, add to a shopping cart, calculate order total, and order checkout using Stripe payments.

 ## Preview